There is nothing more inefficient than a car on the road with the

 At the same time, while the more congested inner parts of cities use less actual fuel than outer areas, our congestion page explains that efforts to reduce this further by building more roads to reduce congestion virtually always fail.
 To paraphrase Mr Albanese, the only thing more inefficient than 1000 cars on the road with the engine on going nowhere, is 2000 cars on the road with the engine on going nowhere – yet the evidence shows that is the consequence of building roads in congested areas.

 The road lobby is not deterred by evidence, however.
-In an intriguing submission to the Garnaut Climate Change Review in April 2008, the Australian Automobile Association claimed that the Eastlink tollway was reducing fuel use by $23 million a year, even though Eastlink had not yet opened!
+In an intriguing submission to the Garnaut Climate Change Review in April 2008, the Australian Automobile Association claimed that the Eastlink tollway—not to open until June—was somehow already reducing fuel use by $23 million a year!
 It turned out the AAA was simply repeating a claim made in a speech by then Opposition Transport Spokesman Martin Ferguson in 2007, which gave $23 million as the projected benefit of Eastlink based on the output of a computer model.
-Computer models are, of course, only as good as the assumptions put into them – and the models used in cost-benefit analysis of road projects have consistently underestimated the volume of traffic using a new road.
+Computer models are, of course, only as good as the assumptions put into them—and the models used in cost-benefit analysis of road projects have consistently underestimated the volume of traffic using a new road.
 Needless to say, no evidence exists of any reduction in fuel use following the construction of a new road (and if there were, fuel retailers would likely complain!).

 In any case, efforts to reduce fuel consumption by increasing average traffic speeds can only go so far.
 Fuel wastage due to stop-start driving is important at low average speeds, but at higher speeds other effects such as wind drag become more important.
 Once a certain speed threshold is passed, increased average speeds will lead to higher fuel consumption, along with increased emissions.
-This is why the International Energy Agency recommends that governments implement speed restrictions in the event of an oil shock; the IEA’s 2005 study found that cars are 11% more fuel efficient at 90kph than at 100kph, and more efficient still at 80kph.
+This is why the International Energy Agency, amid the explosion in oil prices in the mid-2000s, recommended governments implement speed restrictions in the event of an oil shock; the IEA’s 2005 study found that cars are 11% more fuel efficient at 90kph than at 100kph, and more efficient still at 80kph.

 And of course there is more to pollution than just tailpipe emissions.
 There is also tyre dust, sent into the air continously by rolling friction between rubber tyres and the road.
 As long as road vehicles use rubber tyres this is a fixed source of pollution and will not be reduced with higher speeds, smoother flow or cleaner engines.
 Only moderating the level of traffic will solve this particular pollution problem.